dorianmeric/docs-to-ai/README.md

 # PDF/Word Document Query System with MCP

-A Model Context Protocol (MCP) server that enables Claude to query your documents using semantic search.
+A Model Context Protocol (MCP) server that enables LLMs (like Clause or any other LLM that supports MCP) to query your documents using semantic search.
 Organizes documents by topics based on folder structure.
 Supports: PDF, Word, Excel, Markdown.
+Supported extensions: .pdf, .docx, .doc, .xlsx, .xls, .xlsam, .xlsb, .md

+The model used for document retrieval is all-MiniLM-L6-v2, with 384 dimensions for the embeddings.

 ## Features